danian95/InstDocs/docs/source/instruments/ICP-OES/docs.rst

       Make sure that it is plugged in (You should hear a fan kick on… low hum)

 #.
-Start the software on the computer - WinICP
+Start the software on the computer --- :program:`WinICP`

 #.
 Check the status box (want to see **IDLE**).
 The protocol should be
    **METL2014**.
 Also check for interlock error messages.